It’s astounding how shopping has evolved over the last 20-30 years.

 A Growing Number of Users Are Using Voice Search

 Fast forward several years later and the entire shopping industry has undergone a massive change.
 Shoppers can now buy just about anything online and in a matter of minutes.

 In fact, a whopping 55% of teenagers and 41% of adults utilize voice search on a regular basis, something that would have been hard to imagine years ago.

 And if we go by predictions, one source would say that at least half of all searches will be done via voice by 2020.
 This kind of advancement really takes the user experience to another level, with a lot of simple tasks now becoming even more simplified, including online shopping.

 The Rise of Voice Shopping

 As one of the many online stores in an increasingly cut-throat market, you’ll need to adapt to the latest trends if you want your e-commerce brand to stand out.

 Just take a look at Alexa.
-Anyone who’s used Alexa knows that it’s a nifty learning software that can be used for shopping, task management, and even sending emails.
+Anyone who’s used Alexa knows that it’s a nifty learning software that can be used for shopping, optimizing your e-commerce, and even sending emails.
 And you tell it what to do via voice commands.